bmcinnis-cs/helm-quickstart/falcon-install-node-affinity.md

 --type falcon-sensor \
 --get-image-path
 ```
-2. Paste the image path into the variable SENSOR_REPO (This is everything before the ":")
+2. Paste the image path into the env variable SENSOR_REPO (This is everything before the ":")
-3. Paste the image tag into the variable SENSOR_TAG (This is everything after the ":")
+3. Paste the image tag into the env variable SENSOR_TAG (This is everything after the ":")

 ## Fetch Pull Token for IAR